sogilis/Voogle/docs/ADR/008-project-open-source-license.md

 ## Context

-The voogle project is a demonstrator for squarscale.
+The Voogle project is a demonstrator for Squarscale.
 The software is not intended to be commercialized.
 We decided that the software would be open source.
 We must choose the best license for our use

 ## Decision